genn-team/genn/README.md

 If the last argument is omitted, the default is to launch a bash shell.

 ### Accessing your files
-All of the above options are performed using a non-elevated 'genn' user inside the container.
+All of the above options are performed using a non-elevated user called 'genn' created inside the container.
-This user won't necessarily have the correct permissions to access files in volumes mounted into the container and files they write may also not have correct permissions.
+By default, this user probably won't have the correct permissions to access files in volumes mounted into the container and files they write will also not have correct permissions.
-However, by setting the ``LOCAL_USER_ID`` and ``LOCAL_GROUP_ID`` environment variables like:
+However, by setting the ``LOCAL_USER_ID`` and ``LOCAL_GROUP_ID`` environment variables when running the container:
 ```bash
 docker run -it --gpus=all -e LOCAL_USER_ID=`id -u $USER` -e LOCAL_GROUP_ID=`id -g $USER` gennteam/genn:latest
 ```
-the 'genn' user will be created with the same UID and GID as your local user user, meaning that output files will have correct permissions.
+the 'genn' user will be created with the same UID and GID as your local user, meaning that output files will have correct permissions.

 ## Usage